top of page

 Tropical and Arctic Field Ecology Courses

 The Tropical and Arctic Field Ecology courses are a chance to participate in ecological field studies at the extremes.
-Courses include 7 weeks of meetings each spring, followed by several weeks in the field in Costa Rica or Alaska.
+Courses include class time in the spring followed by several weeks in the field in Costa Rica or Alaska.
 Extensive travel and study occurs throughout many ecosystems and biomes.
 Ecological field studies techniques are utilized throughout the course.
-Research projects are completed at biological field stations and presented during the fall semester to the department and at Homecoming.
+Research projects are completed at biological field stations.

 Published Work and Presentations